spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 Once it is feature complete, it will be used to build stage 3 - the final compiler binary.

-This is the main effort of the 0.8.0 release cycle - the stage2 compiler.
 There are quite a few build options which can aid your development experience.
 Have a look with `zig build --help`.

 # Stage 3: Rebuild Self-Hosted Zig Using the Self-Hosted Compiler